Suger

 Sharing Agents

-Share custom agents with your team using role-based access control.
-Each shared user is assigned one of the following roles:
+Share an Organization agent with specific teammates using role-based access control.
+Each shared user is assigned one of the following roles (see Roles and Permissions for the full model):

 RolePermissions